ReyBroncas/TwitterJson_parse/README.md

 A simple python module to view .json files.

-Module searches tweets using Twitter API by default, however you can view your own .json file.
+Module reads Twitter API tweets reference by default, however you can view your own .json file.
 In order to do this put your file in cache/ and when program asks a query, type the name of your .json file.

 ### Run Examples